stormchaserroleplaying/Arden/Regions/KhazakAnkor/index.md

 ### Features

 #### Ancestor Worship
-You have trained proficiency with the dwarven history and dwarven religion subskills.
+You gain the dwarven history and dwarven religion subskills.

 #### Artisan Trades
 You are trained in the use of one of the following sets of artisan’s tools: [brewer’s supplies](https://stormchaserroleplaying.com/stormchaserRPG/Equipment/Tools/ArtisansTools/#brewers-supplies), [mason’s tools](https://stormchaserroleplaying.com/stormchaserRPG/Equipment/Tools/ArtisansTools/#masons-tools), or [smith’s tools](https://stormchaserroleplaying.com/stormchaserRPG/Equipment/Tools/ArtisansTools/#smiths-tools).